MatthewRalston/kmerdb/quickstart.md

 <img src="https://render.githubusercontent.com/render/math?math=a_{st} = \frac{q_{t}}{\sum_{c=1}^{4} q_{s_{c}}}">

-where c is one of the four possible suffixes prior to transition, q<sub>t</sub> is the frequency of the suffix transitioned to, q<sub>s</sub> are frequencies of each possible suffix.
+where c is one of the four possible suffixes prior to transition, q<sub>t</sub> is the frequency of the suffix transitioned to, q<sub>s</sub> are frequencies of each possible prefix.

 I also must note the following equation I have had on my noteboard for about 12 months.
-The note at the bottom of the chalkboard says "take the log of both sides, since both represent the odds ratio.
+The note at the bottom of the chalkboard says "take the log of both sides, since both represent the odds ratio."

 <img src="https://render.githubusercontent.com/render/math?math=\frac{P(x|N)}{P(x|R)} = \frac{ p(x_{1}|N)\prod_{i=2}^{N-k} a_{X_{i-1}X_{i}} }{ p(x_{1}|R)\prod_{i=2}^{N-k} a_{ij} }">

 Note that the a<sub>ij</sub> may be estimated from their maximum likelihood estimators for a first order markov model with a uniform random prior.

+More specifically, p(x1\|R) is 1/4<sup>k</sup>.
+The transition probabilities, however, are estimated from the mononucleotide frequencies.

 Then we log-transform the whole thing for a log-odds ratio test.